 About

-William Damon is a senior fellow (courtesy) at the Hoover Institution, the director of the Stanford Center on Adolescence, and a professor of education at Stanford University.
+William Damon is a senior fellow (by courtesy) at the Hoover Institution and a professor of education at Stanford University.

-Damon's research explores how people develop integrity and purpose in their work, family, and civic life.
-Damon's current work focuses on vocational, civic and entrepreneurial purpose among the young and on purpose in families and schools.
-He examines how young Americans can be educated to become devoted citizens and successful entrepreneurs.
-Damon's work has been used in professional training programs in fields such as journalism, law, and business and in character and civic education programs in grades K–12.
+Damon's research explores how people develop purpose and integrity in their work, family, and personal life.
+Damon's current work focuses on purpose among people of all ages and on high achievement and excellence across vocations.
+He examines how Americans can learn to become devoted citizens, purposeful achievers, and successful entrepreneurs.
+Damon's work has been used in professional training programs in fields such as medicine, journalism, law, and business, and in programs in grades K–12 and higher education.

 One of Damon’s recent books is Failing Liberty 101 (Hoover Press, 2011).
-Other recent books include The Path to Purpose: How Young People Find Their Calling in Life (2008) and Taking Philanthropy Seriously (2006); Damon’s earlier books include Bringing in a New Era in Character Education (Hoover Press, 2002); Greater Expectations: Overcoming the Culture of Indulgence in Our Homes and Schools (1995); and The Moral Child (1992).
+Other recent books include The Path to Purpose: How Young People Find Their Calling in Life (2008), Taking Philanthropy Seriously (2006), and A Round of Golf with my Father (2021).
+Damon’s earlier books include Bringing in a New Era in Character Education (Hoover Press, 2002); Greater Expectations: Overcoming the Culture of Indulgence in Our Homes and Schools (1995) (winner of the Parent’s Choice Book Award); and The Moral Child (1992).

-Damon is editor in chief of The Handbook of Child Psychology, fifth and sixth editions (1998 and 2006).
-He is an elected member of the American Academy of Arts and Sciences, the National Academy of Education and a fellow of the American Educational Research Association.
+Damon was editor in chief of The Handbook of Child Psychology, fifth and sixth editions (1998 and 2006).
+He is an elected member of the American Academy of Arts and Sciences, the National Academy of Education, and a fellow of the American Educational Research Association.

 Read More